-The Master of Arts in Consciousness Studies and Transpersonal Psychology, the Planned 30-Credit Program, and the Certificate in Consciousness, Transformation and Mindfulness are programs that explore the nature, role, and development of human consciousness and transpersonal phenomena.
+The Master of Arts in Consciousness Studies and Transpersonal Psychology, the Planned 30-Credit Program, and the Certificate in Consciousness, Transformation, and Mindfulness are programs that explore the nature, role, and development of human consciousness and transpersonal phenomena.
 What makes these programs unique is that we have holistically integrated different perspectives into the coursework - psychological and spiritual, western and eastern, epistemological and clinical.

 Students are first introduced to the historical origins and the theoretical and methodological foundations of Transpersonal Psychology.
 We then examine diverse theories and concepts concerning the structures and states of consciousness and the processes that may lead to transpersonal phenomena such as awakening, enlightenment, and unity consciousness.
-As a hands on exercise, students themselves will engage with meditation and somatic-awareness practices aimed at re-establishing the unity of mind-body consciousness.
-Through these practices students will learn to access their own intuition and embodied wisdom, as well as gaining transpersonal insights.
+As a hands-on exercise, students themselves will engage with meditation and somatic-awareness practices aimed at re-establishing the unity of mind-body consciousness.
+Through these practices, students will learn to access their own intuition and embodied wisdom, as well as gaining transpersonal insights.
 Practices of mindfulness and presence are cornerstones of the program.

 This program offers the foundation for discovery and empowerment that leads to greater fulfillment, purpose, and effectiveness in students' personal and professional lives as well as in their clients’.

-The Master of Arts Degree program in Consciousness Studies and Transpersonal Psychology and the Planned 30-Credit Program have three major components:
+The Master of Arts Degree program in Consciousness Studies and Transpersonal Psychology and the Planned 30-Credit Program all have three major components: